 The Early Childhood Leadership Commission’s Early Childhood Communications Collaborative recently released a report related to early childhood communications efforts across the state.
 We recommend meeting with the primary author(s) of this report to gather their input and recommendations on the most effective communications initiatives to align with.

 With its focus on shared messages around mental health and toxic stress, screening, and provider outreach, the Early Childhood Colorado Partnership and the infant and early childhood mental health resource hub are potentially important communications partners.

+The ELDG optimization project-to increase engagement and awareness of EC learning and development will pick up in January.
+Could align with social-emotional work based on the guidelines